asamuzaK/sidebarTabs/README.md

 # sidebarTabs

 Web extension for Firefox.
-Emulate tabs in sidebar and display tabs vertically.
-Furthermore, group tabs and collapse / expand them.
+Emulate tabs in sidebar and...
+* display tabs vertically.
+* group tabs and collapse / expand them.

 Note:
 Experimental.
 It is not suitable for general use.